 $181 with only one glass of local wine among four of us.
 The place filled up to about a third by the time we left at 8:30, never enough for it to be frankly noisy.

 Disappointing!
 We left hungry and feeling a bit swindled and twee-patronized which would never have entered our minds if the food had been really fabulous instead of “Odd”.
 Off-schmecht flavours vitiated by technical rookie blunders.
 To say nothing of not enough, presumably in some sort of “minceur” help at keeping us on our low-cal diet.
 I think at over 70 I’m able to look after my own caloric intake thanks and I completely prefer what has come to be known as comfort food.

 I can’t resist.
 What is comfort food?
 I’m saying it’s food that tastes good.
 I suspect there are people who believe comfort food may cause illness and shorten life because it contains fat, salt, and sugar.
 Anyone of that opinion should have a look at my book Forbidden Food.
 Or maybe the opposite of comfort food is politically appropriate food: grown locally, organic, or declining to take advantage of unfortunate seasonal workers.
 I guess I don’t have any quarrel with that but when I try to balance seeking out great flavour against trying to further a political cause through not-necessarily-effective means I think the latter end comes up short.
 Or maybe comfort food is just unsophisticated and we should be eating exotic unusual and aesthetically exciting things even when they don’t taste good.

 Whether any of these views are driving the cuisine at Oddfish I don’t know and care less, but we won’t be back.
-Food 6.2, service 8.0, ambience 8.2, value 5.6, peace and quiet 7.0 (but for sure the place would be deafening if it was full).
+Food 6.2, service 8.0, ambience 8.2, value 5.6, peace and quiet 7.0 (but for sure the place would be deafening if it was ever full).